ordina-jworks/ordina-jworks.github.io/_posts/2016-12-12-Reactive-Programming-Spring-Reactor.md

 * [Core](https://github.com/reactor/reactor-core) is the main library.
 Providing a non-blocking Reactive Streams foundation for the JVM both implementing a [Reactive Extensions](https://github.com/Reactive-Extensions) inspired API and efficient message-passing support.
-* [IPC](https://github.com/reactor/reactor-ipc): backpressure-ready components to encode, decode, send (unicast, multicast or request/response) and serve connections.
+* [IPC](https://github.com/reactor/reactor-ipc): back-pressure-ready components to encode, decode, send (unicast, multicast or request/response) and serve connections.
 Here you will find support for [Kafka](https://kafka.apache.org) and [Netty](http://netty.io).
 * [Addons](https://github.com/reactor/reactor-addons): Bridge to RxJava 1 or 2 Observable, Completable, Flowable, Single, Maybe, Scheduler, and also Swing/SWT Scheduler, Akka Scheduler.
 * [Reactive Streams Commons](https://github.com/reactor/reactive-streams-commons ) is the research project between Spring Reactor and RxJava as both teams had a lot of ideas they wanted to implement.